 Horizontal crossbars are part of the standard bike frame that had to be modified for female riders who wore skirts and dresses.
 Step-through or angled frames helped women mount their bikes more easily.

 A step-through can make the bike frame weaker.
-The reason crossbars are usually horizontal is that it makes the frame stronger.
+Crossbars are usually horizontal because it makes the frame stronger.
 This is why you will often find horizontal crossbars on both men’s and women’s mountain bikes.